About the Journal

 The Journal of Estonian and Finno-Ugric Linguistics (ESUKA – JEFUL) publishes original research papers on the linguistics of Estonian and other Finno-Ugric languages.
 The journal aims to stimulate the linguistic study of Estonian and other Finno-Ugric languages and to raise the standards of research for the discipline as a whole.
 The journal is open to contributions from anyone who may wish to submit.
 The journal does not charge APCs or submission charges from the authors.
 The only criterion for publication is the quality of the submission, which is decided on the basis of peer reviews.

 ESUKA – JEFUL is open for proposals for special issues.
 The annual special issue of ESUKA– JEFUL is published in June.
-However additional issues may be considered and proposals can be submitted on demand.
-The proposer may be asked to cover the copy-editing and printing costs.

 The topics for the special issues must fit in the general scope of the journal.
 The topics can be grown out of conferences and workshops or a research grant.
 However, the circle of authors should not come from only one working group and an open call for papers is recommended.
 The proposal should include